-Top five best paying U.S. cities for DBAs:
+Top paying US cities and metro areas for DBAs:

-The hourly wage for database administrators ranges from $26 to $90, depending on the DBA's education, location, proficiency in known database systems, certifications and experience.
+The hourly wage for database administrators ranges from $30 to $90, depending on the DBA's education, location, proficiency in known database management systems, certifications and experience.

 Deep dive into database administrator salary ranges.

-Sources: U.S. Bureau of Labor Statistics Occupational Outlook Handbook 2012 - 2013 • Indeed.com
+Sources: U.S. Bureau of Labor Statistics • Indeed.com

 Database administration positions typically require at least a bachelor’s degree in Computer Information Systems (CIS), Computer Science, Database Administration or a related field of study.
 Many employers prefer to hire MBAs for database administration jobs, because in addition to the extra technical database training, MBAs are well-versed in key business domains, e.g., accounting, marketing and management, and they're more adept at communicating with technical and non-technical employees - two traits of highly successful DBAs.
 Popular MBA concentrations for database administrators include Management Information Systems (MIS), Database Management and CIS.
 Database administrators can further distinguish themselves and advance their careers with specialized training and certifications in the leading database management systems, i.e., Oracle 11g, Microsoft SQL Server, IBM DB2, Sybase and MySQL.

-Research and compare the top-reviewed database administration training programs in the U.S., Canada and online.
+Research and compare the top-reviewed database administration training programs in the U.S. and online.

-Compare the top-rated undergrad and graduate degrees, professional certificates and self-paced online training courses matching the database administrator education requirements and career path.
+Compare undergrad and graduate degrees, professional certificates and self-paced online training courses matching the database administrator education requirements and career path.